based on 44 experiences from female travelers

 Beatriz

 Hey I'm Bea, I love traveling and meeting new people.
 I study gardening and flower workshop and work in Italy sometimes as an event coordinator.
 I love animals and my dream is working remote so I can travel a lot and save money for a house in the mountain with cats.
 I was born and raised in Madrid so I know a lot about my culture, places you should go, places you should avoid, etc..
-I speak Spanish, fluent English and Italian and I'm open to learn other languages specially German and French.
-I like to do chill plans like going to a caffè or a museum but I'm also a party girl sometimes.
-Nice to meet you!
+I speak Spanish, English and Italian and I'm open to learn other languages specially German and French.
+I like to do chill plans like going to a caffè or a museum but I also like to party.

 Madrid